enni7/HackerNewsFeed/README.md

 # HackerNewsFeed
-A simple iOS app based on the hacker News API.
+A simple iOS app based on the Hacker News API.